 a.
 A video ad entitled Different Takes Guts #giffgaffguts, which appeared on YouTube and Facebook, was set in a swimming pool complex.
 Various people all dressed in white, including wedding dresses and bikinis, and others, dressed as

 mummies in bandages, were seen running down corridors.
 The people jumped into an empty swimming pool, as large plastic containers full of what appeared to be blood, guts and other organs were lowered in, and the participants started throwing

-eyeball.
 One man was shown holding his nose and diving under the surface of a hot tub full of blood and guts, helped by others who pushed his shoulders and back down.
-The ad ended by showing the floor of the pool and the characters covered
+The ad ended by showing the floor of the pool and the characters covered in blood.

 b.
 A short video ad on YouTube, entitled Do you have the guts? featured people, some of whom were covered in blood, having mug shots taken and holding an identification panel which stated DIFFERENT TAKES GUTS , a date and #giffgaffguts

 Fifteen complainants challenged whether ad (a) was likely to cause offence and distress; and

 Two complainants also challenged whether ad (a) was inappropriately placed because it was likely to be seen by children and would cause them distress and harm.

 One complainant also challenged whether ad (b) was likely to cause offence.

 CAP Code (Edition 12) 4.1 4.2 5.1 Response